Loss of U.S. boss seen hitting VW turnaround, but not talks with regulators

 Horn was criticised by U.S. lawmakers in October for blaming VW's test cheating on "a couple of software engineers."

-He said he knew in the spring of 2014 the company might be breaking U.S. emissions rules, but that he did not know about the use of illegal "defeat device" software until about Sept.
+He said he knew in the spring of 2014 the company might be breaking U.S. emissions rules, but that he didn't know about the use of illegal "defeat device" software until about Sept.
 3, 2015, when VW admitted cheating to U.S. regulators.